StanJulia/Stan.jl/README.md

 launchctl setenv JULIA_SVG_BROWSER "Google Chrome.app"
 ```
 to ~/.bash_profile (the launchctl lines are OSX specific and only needed for shells started from a GUI application).

+I typically prefer not to include the cmdstan version number in the path so no update is needed when CmdStan is updated.

 Or, alternatively,